wahrwolf/ba-thesis/chapters/500-discussion.md

 The OPUS project hosts a variety of corpus data.
 However, the data is only available in an unstructured format.
 I invite all researchers to submit their training data and preparation scripts to generate a structured data bank.
-Projects like OpenNMT can benefit hugely from a shared collection of preparation scripts because reproducibility is key to further separate effects of differences in corpus structure and differences in language. \TODO{please check if BS}
+Projects like OpenNMT can benefit hugely from a shared collection of preparation scripts because unity on the data sets is key to further research in the whole field.

 \chapter{Conclusion}
 In conclusion, the problem of domain control in neural machine translation is very challenging and not solved in any translation-related area.